-- Illegal Defense – players must defend the ball from within their team zone.
+- Illegal Defence – players must defend the ball from within their team zone.
 This is a three-metre-deep zone directly in front of their goal.

-A penalty is served by removing two teammates from the court.
-The offending player attempts to defend one penalty thrown alone.
+A penalty is served by removing two teammates from the court while the offending player attempts to defend one penalty thrown alone.

 - Canadian Junior Goalball Championships